Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Prompt Scaling via Sequential Trimming

 \section{Prompt Scaling via Sequential Trimming}

 In this section, we propose a fixed-budget arm elimination-based strategy for training policy $\pi_T$, called \textsc{Psst} (Prompt Scaling via Sequential Trimming).
 We then provide a theoretical analysis that establishes error guarantees for \textsc{Psst} under a finite inference budget.
-Finally, we introduce a practical approximation heuristic that improves computational efficiency without significantly compromising performance in many practical settings.
+Finally, we introduce a practical approximation heuristic that reduces the training-time inference budget without significantly compromising performance in many practical settings.

 Our focus on the fixed inference budget setting is motivated by the fact that training cost is often the main bottleneck in real-world applications.
 Moreover, \textsc{Psst} is designed to operate in a batched-exploration mode, which further reduces costs since many black-box APIs offer significant discounts for batched inference compared to individual calls.
 Importantly, \textsc{Psst} is also hyper-parameter-free, requiring no additional tuning.